ernst-schwaiger/MES/Mirai.md

 ```

 In order to defend against this attack, a function can be implemented which extracts the attackers PRNG state from attack packets.
 If one single attack packet reveals enough information to reconstruct the PRNG state, all subsequent attacks are known ahead of time, and can be blocked at the ingress firewall.
 If multiple attack packets are needed for that, the defender has to have a way of determining which attack packets come from the same attacking node.
-the first few attack packets, then (knowing ahead of time their content), blocking subsequent attack packets at the ingress firewall, or even earlier, by an ISP.

 The two defense mechanisms, however, only work if there is one single scanning/attacking node.
 If there are several hundreds/thousands of attacking nodes, it will be difficult to determine which packet came from which scanning/attacking node (each node has its individual random number sequence).